-- A. Demonstrate knowledge of characteristics and elements of locomotor, nonlocomotor, body control, and manipulative skills. - B. Apply knowledge of developmentally appropriate activities for enhancing locomotor and nonlocomotor skills, including body control, balance, and weight transfer skills. - C. Apply knowledge of developmentally appropriate activities for enhancing manipulative skills. - D. Apply principles and procedures for integrating locomotor, nonlocomotor, and manipulative skills and activities in safe and developmentally appropriate ways. - E. Apply knowledge of movement concepts related to spatial and body awareness, including levels, direction, pathways, shapes, force, and speed, in the context of locomotor, nonlocomotor, and manipulative activities. - F. Demonstrate understanding of basic concepts and principles of biomechanics (e.g., forces, rotation) and how they relate to a variety of movement skills and activities. - G. Apply knowledge of biomechanical principles through the analysis of movement skills, including skill acquisition, and skill refinement for movement and sports, to improve body mechanics and alignment for safe and efficient movement.
+- A. Demonstrate knowledge of characteristics and elements of locomotor, nonlocomotor, rhythmic, body control, and manipulative skills. - B. Apply knowledge of characteristics and elements of locomotor and nonlocomotor skills and developmentally appropriate activities for enhancing locomotor and nonlocomotor skills, including body control, balance, and weight transfer skills. - C. Apply knowledge of characteristics and elements of manipulative and rhythmic skills and developmentally appropriate activities for enhancing manipulative and rhythmic skills. - D. Apply principles and procedures for integrating locomotor, nonlocomotor, and manipulative skills and activities in safe and developmentally appropriate ways. - E. Apply knowledge of movement concepts related to spatial and body awareness, spatial awareness, including levels, direction, pathways, shapes, range, force, and speed, in the context of locomotor, nonlocomotor, rhythmic, and manipulative activities. - F. Demonstrate understanding of basic concepts and principles of biomechanics (e.g., forces, rotation) and how they relate to a variety of movement skills and activities. - G. Apply knowledge of biomechanical principles to analyzethrough the analysis of movement skills, promote the including skill acquisition, and skill refinement of for movement and sports, skills, and to improve body mechanics and alignment for safe and efficient movement.